Louisiana Lease Agreement Templates (7)

 Security Deposits

-Returning – The landlord has one (1) month from the tenancy end date to return the funds back to the tenant (RS 9:3251).
-If the landlord does not return the deposit within one (1) month, the landlord will be subject to a penalty of $300 or twice the amount of the deposit, whichever is greater (RS 9:3252).
+Returning – The landlord has one month from the tenancy end date to return the funds to the tenant.[2]
+If the landlord does not return the deposit within one month, the landlord will be subject to a penalty of $300 or twice the amount of the deposit, whichever is greater.[3]

+Grace Period – Louisiana state law does not require landlords to provide a grace period for the late payment of rent.
 Rent is due on the date mentioned in the lease.
-There is no grace period in Louisiana.
-If rent is not paid, the landlord can charge a fee and serve the 5-day notice to quit.
+If rent is not paid on time, the landlord can charge a fee and serve a five-day notice to quit.[5]

-Maximum Penalty – No maximum set by Louisiana.
-The landlord can charge as much as desired if it is mentioned in the lease.
+Maximum Late Fee – There is no maximum penalty set by Louisiana state law.
+The landlord can charge as much as desired, as long as it is mentioned in the lease.

 Right to Enter (Landlord)